 Vice-President Tony Gioia, a retired U. S. Postal Service worker and business owner, has also served on the Town Council and as Mayor for the Town of Camp Verde.
 Tony is an avid recreational enthusiast excelling in motorcycling, horseback riding and kayaking.
 He loves the expansive views of the Verde Valley and the up close views of it’s streams.

-Treasurer Harry Sweet is the Treasurer of Verde Valley Land Preservation and Friends of Verde River Greenway and part of the management team for the One for the Verde project.
+Treasurer Harry Sweet is the Treasurer of Friends of Verde River Greenway and part of the advisory committee for One for the Verde.
 Harry works in the wine industry and is also a river boating enthusiast.

 Secretary Peggy Chaikin has been involved with FVRG since its inception.
 She has lived and worked in the Verde Valley and Flagstaff area since the 70’s.
 She’s a retired teacher, having worked in Cottonwood, Camp Verde and Flagstaff in early childhood, special and elementary education.
 Now living in West Sedona, Peggy is a hiker, biker, gardener and artisan who values the quality of life provided to us through experiences in natural settings.

 Founding Board Member Marsha Foutz is the volunteer coordinator and a founding member of Friends of Verde River Greenway.
 For nearly 30 years, she has found work on behalf of the river to be very fulfilling.
 Marsha has also taught school for many years, loves to putter in the garden, and work with clay.